C20C01/MusicBox/README.md

     * Sound seed:
         * Used to determine the specific sound in the sound event.
 In the same sound event, different seeds will play different sounds.
 * Play sound:
     * When the sound shard records sound, it can play its sound:
         * When the sound seed exists, the same seed will be used every time it is played, and the same sound will be played.
         * When the sound seed does not exist, a random seed will be used every time it is played, and the sound played will be different.
     * Playback interval:
         * The default is `55` ticks.
         * For each level of efficiency enchantment, the interval is reduced by `10` ticks, up to a maximum of `50` ticks.
+    * Tempt mobs when the following conditions are met:
+        * The distance between the mob and the sound is less than `8` blocks.
+        * The sound is the "ambient" sound of the mob, such as ("Pig oinks").
+        * The mob is not currently moving on its own.
 * Update sound seed:
     * See [Sound Box](#sound-box).
     * Press Shift and use it to update the sound seed.
 (Only available in creative mode)